volcanohatred/pen300/book/chapter7/readme.md

 this requires manual intervention

-instead lets go for non manual implementation directlyform powershell.
+### instead lets go for non manual implementation of stopping amsi directlyform powershell.

 `$a=[Ref].Assembly.GetTypes()`